 Talk to friends who are positive people for clarity.
 If others can do this so can you.
 So have and a winning attitude toward your goals and you will achieve them.

-To help remove mental block avoid procrastination, and don’t get distracted.
+To help remove mental blocks avoid procrastination, and don’t get distracted.
 Visualize your new life as a better version of yourself, like a more healthy you.
 There is great power in visualizing the person you want to be.
 Do this often as practice makes perfect.

 #6 Have confidence that you can change

-You have been living a certain way for so long.
+But you have been living a certain way for so long.
 You know, just easing into your couch whenever, eating whatever caught your fancy.

 It can be hard to think that after doing this for 30 40, heck, 50 years you are now going to start eating healthy and exercising.